reside-ic/privateer/development.md

 Create a set of keys

 ```
-privateer2 --path tmp keygen --all
+privateer --path tmp keygen --all
 ```

 You could also do this individually like

 ```
-privateer2 --path tmp keygen alice
+privateer --path tmp keygen alice
 ```

 Set up the key volumes

 ```
-privateer2 --path tmp configure alice
+privateer --path tmp configure alice
-privateer2 --path tmp configure bob
+privateer --path tmp configure bob
 ```

-Start the server, as a background process (note that if these were on different machine the `privateer2 configure <name>` step would generate the `.privateer_identity` automatically so the `--as` argument is not needed)
+Start the server, as a background process (note that if these were on different machine the `privateer configure <name>` step would generate the `.privateer_identity` automatically so the `--as` argument is not needed)

 ```
-privateer2 --path tmp --as=alice server start
+privateer --path tmp --as=alice server start
 ```

 Once `alice` is running, we can test this connection from `bob`:

 ```
-privateer2 --path tmp --as=bob check --connection
+privateer --path tmp --as=bob check --connection
 ```

 This command would be simpler to run if we are in the `tmp` directory, which would be the usual situation in a multi-machine setup

 ```
-privateer2 check --connection
+privateer check --connection
 ```

 For all other commands below, you can drop the `--path` and `--as` arguments if you change directory.